Long Memory in Time Series PhD Course

 Fee

 The course is free of charge for the students from AAU, AU, KU, CBS and SDU.
+Questions about cost for students from other universities should be directed to J. Eduardo Vera-Valdés.

 Lunch, coffee breaks, and course dinner are included, provided by the Danish Graduate Programme in Economics (DGPE).